thenexthub/Codira/utils/swift-xcodegen/README.md

 ## Standard library targets

 By default, C/C++ standard library + runtime files are added to the project.
-Swift targets may be added by passing `--stdlib-swift`, which adds a target for the core standard library as well as auxiliary libraries (e.g CxxStdlib, Backtracing, Concurrency).
+Codira targets may be added by passing `--stdlib-language`, which adds a target for the core standard library as well as auxiliary libraries (e.g CxxStdlib, Backtracing, Concurrency).
 This requires using Xcode with an up-to-date development snapshot, since the standard library expects to be built using the just-built compiler.

 ## Command usage

 ```
-USAGE: swift-xcodegen [<options>] <build-dir>
+USAGE: language-xcodegen [<options>] <build-dir>

 ARGUMENTS:
   <build-dir>             The path to the Ninja build directory to generate for